What is LASIK?

 - Most LASIK procedures run about 5-15 minutes in length, where the laser is turned on for less then 90 seconds.
 The good news is the actual surgeries are painless.
 Most discomfort can be found in the recuperation period.
 During this time your eyes may feel scratchy discomfort and be sensitive to light.
 Our LASIK Surgeon recommend patients take a nap during this time to keep they eyes gently closed for he first few hours after the procedure.

 Which procedure is best for me LASIK or PRK?

 - All patients have options at all ranges with us.
 These options will be discussed in detail with you in your consultation with our doctors.
 We will make everything clear and simple to understand to ensure the best results for you provided by our Lasik surgeon.

 - Our LASIK San Diego doctors experience very favorable results.
 Most of our patients achieve 20/20 vision or better!

 - If you are over the age of 35 and are considering being a LASIK patient, you need to consider all of the options of laser eye surgery.
 Some people over 35 years old will develop or have developed an eye condition called presbyopia.
 As people age, the eye’s lens loses its ability to quickly focus from viewing things at a distance to viewing objects close up.
 This condition is called presbyopia.
 This is precisely the reason people over 40 years old generally need reading glasses.
 Fortunately, if you never really needed glasses to see from far distances, you may only need reading glasses when you develop presbyopia.
 There are some laser options to reduce the need for reading glasses.

-If you have any further questions, please feel free to contact our LASIK eye surgery in San Diego offices.
+If you have any further questions, please feel free to contact our doctors offices.
 We are more than happy to answer any questions you may have.
 Our Lasik Surgeon is always willing to answer your questions.